 Your personal profile is where you’re meant to connect with your friends.
 It’s where you’re meant to share your photos.
 It’s not for you to build an account and then go and, you know, add friends and then disband them.

 That’s not what Facebook wants you to do.
-So if you have a business, they want you to create a Facebook page.
+If you have a business, they want you to create a Facebook page.
 And from there you can get followers.
 And from there you can promote your products and services.

-So having a personal profile is required to have a business page, but it’s not there to actually promote your business services.
-So let’s drill into this a little bit more.
-So as I mentioned, you have to have a personal profile in order to set up a business page.
+Having a personal profile is required to have a business page, but it’s not there to actually promote your business services.
+Let’s drill into this a little bit more.
+As I mentioned, you have to have a personal profile in order to set up a business page.

 And when people ask me, “Do I have to do that?” the answer is yes, you do.
 But if you are setting up your business page, so let’s just say the name of your business is The Bear Factory and you sell Teddy bears and the name of your Facebook pages, facebook.com/thebearfactory.

 If you have a Facebook page and you post, people don’t see your personal profile necessarily.
 You post as the page.
-So it will post and it will show as The Bear Factory.
-So it’s one way of also keeping your personal information.
+It will post and it will show as The Bear Factory.
+It’s one way of also keeping your personal information.

 Let’s not say information, your personal identity, a bit separate to Facebook.
 And you can also have a lot of admins on the page, and we’ll go through all of these differences.
 But let’s go into an actual side by side look of things now because I’ve been talking a lot about these differences and I find it’s much clearer if I walk you through exactly what they are and you can see them side by side.

 You’ve got the same features more or less, but there’s definitely more of a difference, but they look quite similar.
-So let’s go ahead and talk about some of the big key differences and why you need to have a business page.
+Let’s go ahead and talk about some of the big key differences and why you need to have a business page.

 If you really want to leverage the offering that Facebook has.
-So when it comes to having a Facebook page, one of the great things that you can do is that you can have multiple people be administrators on your page.
+When it comes to having a Facebook page, one of the great things that you can do is that you can have multiple people be administrators on your page.

 What I can do is I can add lots of people as admin.
-So there’s myself and there’s David Jukicson and we’re both admins on the page.
+There’s myself and there’s David Jukicson and we’re both admins on the page.
 And this means that both of us have access to the page and can post as Sara Nguyen Online.

 I can add more people by typing in their name or email address, you know, as they come up.
 And then I can assign them different roles.
-So there’s admin, which is the master access.
+There’s admin, which is the master access.

 And then you’ve got other roles such as moderator, you’ve got advertiser analysts and you can also set up custom roles as well.
 Moderators.
 The permissions change as you change roles and that’s a good thing so that you don’t have everyone with exactly the same access on the page.

-So you don’t have 10 admins who can all delete and remove you as well.
-So that’s a great function that, you know, Facebook has, and that is different from a Facebook page to a Facebook profile.
+You don’t have 10 admins who can all delete and remove you as well.
+That’s a great function that, you know, Facebook has, and that is different from a Facebook page to a Facebook profile.
 On your profile, you’ve got your own login and that’s pretty much it.

 One login, one person can use it at a time, use it at a time.
 I guess you could give out your logins to different people, but who really wants to do that?
 If you have a business and you want multiple people to access the page, you can do that.